RuterNo/adt-doc/docs/issue.md

 ## Improvement suggestions

-Here at Ruter we greatly appreciate open discussions about our APIs.
-If you have any suggestions on how it could work better, please feel free to create a Github issue here:
+At Ruter we greatly appreciate open discussions about our APIs.
+If you have any suggestions on how they could work better, please feel free to create a Github issue here:

 [Issue tracking](https://github.com/RuterNo/adt-doc/issues)